 Let us stop you right there before your minds run wild.
 When we mention the term kinky, we’re talking about a specific hair type – and it refers to tightly coiled hair with little or very minimal curl pattern.

 L is for…

 These acronyms are two different methods of product application.
 The letters reference the order in which you use liquid (that can be water, a water-based product or a leave-in), oil and cream.
 As to which order is best?
 The camps are truly split, but we suggest trying out both and monitoring which one your hair responds positively to.

 M is for…

 An umbrella term for twirling, touching, styling, pulling, combing and brushing.
 As innocent as they may seem, these are all forms of manipulation that can cause damage to your locks.
 Which is why low manipulation ’dos (A.K.A protective hairstyles) are favoured by most naturalistas.
 The moral of the story?
-Be wary of over-handling fragile afro hair, especially the ends, because this is one of the most common causes of breakage.
+Be careful not to touch your hair too often, especially the ends, as this is one of the most common causes of breakage.